cedarstudios/cedarmaps-android-sdk/README.md

 ## API Methods
 In addition to using MapView, you can use CedarMaps API to retrieve location based data and street search.

-All API calls are asynchronous; they don't block the UiThread.
-The completion handlers are all called on the UiThread.
+All API calls are asynchronous; they don't block the thread on which they're called.
+The completion handlers are all called on the `UiThread`.

-You can also consult [CedarMaps.java](http://gitlab.cedar.ir/cedar.studios/cedarmaps-sdk-android-public/blob/master/CedarMapsSDK/src/main/java/com/cedarstudios/cedarmapssdk/CedarMaps.java) for detailed info on all of our methods.
+You can also consult [CedarMaps.java](https://github.com/cedarstudios/cedarmaps-android-sdk/blob/master/CedarMapsSDK/src/main/java/com/cedarstudios/cedarmapssdk/CedarMaps.java) for detailed info on all of our methods.
 Some of the main methods are mentioned below.

 ### Forward Geocoding